Ivanovic blasts open race as Chelsea win at City

 A lively atmosphere in an unusually dry Manchester added to the sense of occasion but there was stunned silence apart from an ecstatic band of away fans as soon as Ivanovic struck the winner having not been tracked by Silva.

-"They scored a beautiful goal, not an easy goal, he hit it from a long way out with the outside of his foot but before their goal we had clear chances to score, so I don't think there was a problem with the way we played," City boss Manuel Pellegrini told reporters as he bemoaned injuries in his squad.

-"We lost today against a good team who played well but I thought we deserved at least a draw but they had the luck to win it," he said, echoing an accusation Mourinho levelled at City as the mind games gathered pace in the build-up to the match.

-Following what turned out to be the only goal, City striker Edin Dzeko blasted over before his opposite number Samuel Eto'o rattled the woodwork from a difficult angle before the interval.
+City striker Edin Dzeko next blasted over after a lull in proceedings before his opposite number Samuel Eto'o rattled the woodwork from a difficult angle just before the interval.

 The second half started at a frantic pace with Chelsea again repeatedly worrying the City backline but the hosts were soon up the other end and Toure sent a rasping drive just wide.

-Chelsea's January signing Nemanja Matic then clipped the post with a forceful effort from distance, prompting Pellegrini to send on creative forward Stevan Jovetic in place of Negredo in a bid to wrestle control of the match.
+Chelsea's January signing Nemanja Matic then clipped the post with a forceful effort from distance, prompting City boss Manuel Pellegrini to send on creative forward Stevan Jovetic in place of Negredo in a bid to wrestle control of the match.

 It had little effect and soon it was Gary Cahill's turn to strike the woodwork for Chelsea as the home crowd, so used to their side scoring 4, 5 or 6, struggled to comprehend events - even against a team managed by one of the shrewdest around.